ruedli/OctoPlugout/README.md

 * Sander Verweij For his state machine representation which you find here: https://state-machine-cat.js.org/
 * Bob Green for helping getting platformio behave the way I wanted
 * Jim Neill (@jneilliii) for sparring on the approach for integration with a (new) octoprint plugin
+* Nick O'Leary for providing a library that allows to connect to an mqtt server.
+* Tzapu for his WiFimanager that now allows to configure Octoplugout from a webportal, so from your phone.

 ## Authors